-Yes, plenty of jewelry sellers use the term conflict-free, but it’s not a real certified term by any means.
-Some jewelry retailers will claim that they track every single diamond from the mine to the polisher to the shop to ensure ethical practices, but the mere act of mining diamonds sets them up as not eco-friendly, and since the term zero or no-conflict diamond is currently self-policing it means little.
-No one is checking up on diamond sellers.
+Yes, plenty of jewelry sellers use the term conflict-free, but it’s not an actual certified term by any means.
+Some jewelry retailers will claim that they track every single diamond from the mine, to the polisher, to the shop, in order to ensure ethical practices.

-The Kimberly Process is doing work to track conflict diamonds, but they’re not a certifying party.
-In fact the entire warranty system endorsed by all Kimberley Process participants, all buyers and sellers of both rough and polished diamonds relies on “personal knowledge and/or written guarantees provided by the supplier of these diamonds.”
+The Kimberly Process is somewhat tracking diamonds, but they’re not an offical certifying party.
+In fact the entire warranty system endorsed by all Kimberley Process participants, all buyers and sellers of both rough and polished diamonds relies on, “personal knowledge and/or written guarantees provided by the supplier of these diamonds.”
 As I’m sure you realize, self-policing your own products guarantees nothing to the public.

 If you go hunting at diamond stores, even those selling “conflict free” they won’t be able to offer any substantial proof of their non-conflicts.